ONE OF THE FAMOUS TRADEMARKS IN AUTOMOTIVE HISTORY

 CHRYSLER EVEN ESTABLISHED A MOPAR PERFORMANCE PARTS DIVISION TO HANDLE PART DEVELOPMENT.

 In 1964, Chrysler decided to forgo using wholesalers and instead relied on 18 depots for area, regional, and national supply.
 Within that same time frame, the popularity of 1960s muscle cars helped put Mopar on the map.
-Mopar came to represent high-performance auto parts produced by Dodge and Plymouth, as well as super-stock auto parts sold to drag racers.1
+Mopar came to represent high-performance auto parts produced by Dodge and Plymouth, as well as super-stock auto parts sold to drag racers.
+This was a starting point for many parts we know and love such as the rear spoiler (1967) and rear axle.
+Drivers could create their dream vehicle.

 With all of these changes under the Chrysler roof, it was time to give the Mopar label a second look.
 Chrysler opted to stop printing individual brands on the Mopar logo as of 1964, eliminating Dodge, Chrysler, Plymouth, and DeSoto from the symbol.
 The oval design was also nixed in favor of “MOPAR” listed in block letters with a larger “M” icon above.